 Heat Versus Ice: What's Really Best for Your Knee Arthritis?

-Yes, it was worth it as you managed to clean up at all the sales, but now you are paying the price: knee pain.
-If you are among the millions of people who live with knee osteoarthritis, you know your pain tends to worsen with and after activity.
-You also know that regular exercise including walking through your favorite mall is one of the best things you can do to improve your range of motion and flexibility as well as strength the muscles that surround your knee.
+If you are among the tens of millions of people who live with knee osteoarthritis, you know your pain tends to worsen with and after activity.
+You also probably know that regular exercise is one of the best things you can do to improve your range of motion and flexibility as well as strengthen the muscles that surround your knee.

 Enter heat and ice.

-Both of these modalities can be super-effective pain relievers when used correctly.
-Other pluses: they are relatively inexpensive and mainly side-effect free.
+Both of these modalities can be effective pain relievers when used correctly.
+Other pluses: They are relatively inexpensive and mainly free of side effects.
 The trick is knowing when and how to use heat or cold to treat your knee pain.

-Here’s a cheat sheet on heat versus ice for knee pain:
+The following sections comprise a cheat sheet on the use of heat versus ice for knee pain.

 Heating pads, warm baths, and other heat-based treatments tend to be best before activity.
-Applying heat to your knee before you hop on the treadmill or head out on a shopping excursion will improve blood flow, relax your muscles, and get your joints primed for action.
+Applying heat to your knee before you hop on the treadmill or head out on a shopping excursion will improve blood flow, relax your muscles, and prime your joints for action.

-Wrap a moist heating pad in a towel and place it over your knee or knees for 15 to 20 minutes before exercise.
-For a do-it-yourself heating pad: Place a wet washcloth in a freezer bag and heat it in the microwave for one minute.
+Wrap a moist heating pad in a towel and place it over your knee or knees for 15 - 20 minutes before exercise.
+For a do-it-yourself heating pad, place a wet washcloth in a freezer bag and heat it in the microwave for 1 minute.
 Electric heating pads are another option for treating knee pain, provided they are not too hot.